Uplift modelling

 Uplift modelling, also known as incremental modelling, true lift modelling, or net modelling, is a predictive modelling technique that directly models the incremental impact of a treatment (such as a direct marketing action) on an individual's behaviour.

 Uplift modelling has applications in customer relationship management for up-sell, cross-sell and retention modelling.
 It has also been applied to political election and personalised medicine.
 Unlike the related differential prediction concept in psychology, uplift modelling assumes an active agent.

 Introduction

-Uplift modelling uses a randomised scientific control not only to measure the effectiveness of an action but also to build a predictive model that predicts the incremental response to the action.
+Uplift modelling uses a randomized control not only to measure the effectiveness of an action but also to build a predictive model that predicts the incremental response to the action.
 The response could be a binary variable (for example, a website visit) or a continuous variable (for example, customer revenue).
 Uplift modelling is a data mining technique that has been applied predominantly in the financial services, telecommunications and retail direct marketing industries to up-sell, cross-sell, churn, and retention activities.